In this drug factsheet:DIN (Drug Identification Number)

 How does this medication work?
 What will it do for me?

 Sulfasalazine belongs to the class of medications called anti-inflammatories.
-It is used to treat inflammatory bowel disease such as ulcerative colitis, distal ulcerative colitis proctitis, and Crohn's disease.
+It is used to treat inflammatory bowel disease such as ulcerative colitis, proctitis or distal ulcerative colitis, and Crohn's disease.
 It helps control symptoms by reducing chronic inflammation in the bowel.
 The enteric-coated tablets can be used to treat rheumatoid arthritis when treatment with other medications has not helped.
 It may take 1 to 2 months before you see any results.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.